written by Chloé Chartier, reviewed by Alexa Ouellette. Sustainability Analysts at Ecometrica

 Being Carbon Neutral means the amount of carbon (carbon dioxide, aka CO2) being emitted is equal to the amount of carbon being absorbed from the atmosphere, thanks to carbon sinks such as forests, which absorb and store more carbon from the atmosphere than they emit.
 (European Parliament, 2021).

-For a company to be Carbon Neutral, typically a company first reduces their carbon (CO2) emissions as much as they can.
-Then they invest in carbon sinks (offsets) to balance out the remaining amount of carbon emitted by their operations.
+For a company to be Carbon Neutral, typically a company first reduces their carbon (CO2) emissions or carbon footprint as much as they can.
+Then they invest in carbon sinks, also known as offsets, to balance out the remaining amount of carbon emitted by their operations.
 If all carbon emissions produced by the company are equal to the amount of emissions being reduced through their carbon offsets, the company is considered to be Carbon Neutral.

 Crucially, being Net Zero includes all greenhouse gases, not just carbon dioxide.